Click here to Skip to main content

 No question about it, Mole was a team effort.

 Karl created Mole and wrote this article.
-Josh Smith and Karl developed Woodstock and Mole during the same time frame and were able to draw from each others efforts.
+Josh Smith and Karl developed Woodstock and Mole during the same time frame, and were able to draw from each other's efforts.
 Woodstock acted as a prototype, or proof-of-concept, upon which the design and some algorithms in Mole are based.
 Mole adds a rich array of user-friendly, useful, and refined additions to the core functionality chiseled out in Woodstock.

-I really appreciate working together with Josh Smith on critical sections of code.
+I really appreciate working together with Josh Smith on critical sections of the code.
 We have gone back and forth with our projects trying to deliver tools that developers will utilize.

 Introduction